 Building reputation – It is much easier and (in my opinion) more valuable to develop a reputation within a community than it is to develop meaningful individual relationships with many members.
 Reputation is best achieved with a multi-platform approach.

-The quickest way in our industry might be to collaborate on large projects where many people can see your work, but most don’t have this luxury.
-Blogging can be powerful and less time-consuming, while the simple act of sharing thought-provoking and relevant articles with your connections on social networks is at least somewhat effective.
-I can immediately think of people I don’t know at all that post really interesting things on Google+ and Twitter, and their activity and curation alone scores at least some points.
+The quickest way might be to collaborate on large visible projects, but most don’t have this luxury.
+Blogging can be useful and less time-consuming, and even just sharing thought-provoking and relevant articles with your connections on social networks helps.
+I can immediately think of people I’ve never met that post great content on Google+ and Twitter, and their activity and curation alone scores points.

 Answering questions (or asking thoughtful ones) in forums will get name recognition as being both knowledgable and helpful, whether or not the forums keep score (like Stack Overflow or Quora).
 I’ve seen this first hand on sites that I frequent, where my services have been recommended to others just based on my writing.
 If public speaking is within your comfort zone, that is another option.

-Even investing 15 minutes a day into some of these activities can reap fairly quick benefits.
+Even investing 15 minutes a day into some of these activities can reap benefits.

-Getting on the radar of influencers - The influencers can make a huge impact on your future job prospects.
+Getting on the radar of influencers – The influencers can make a huge impact on your future job prospects.
 The first challenge may be to identify who these influencers are.
 Often, they may be the most visible members of the community and in some position of leadership, which could be within a company or within a community organization (Meetups, conferences, etc.).
-One quick and dirty way to gauge influence is through social network subscribers and connections, which is far from foolproof but at least some indicator.
-For our purposes, we are probably going to place more value on GitHub followers over Facebook friends.
+One quick and dirty (read: potentially unreliable) way to gauge influence is through social network subscribers and connections.
+The industry is going to place more value on GitHub followers than Facebook friends.
 Start with small communities focused on specific technologies or a shared location to see how easy it is to identify influencers.

 Once you’ve identified these influencers, how do you get their attention?
 In an ideal world it happens naturally, simply because your reputation caught their eye.
 If not, try to direct their attention to something that should interest them, or just write up a short note to introduce yourself.
 Networking with an influencer with a wide audience is the way to go if you do choose to spend time meeting people.

-At the end of the day a strong reputation will open doors without a need for much traditional networking, but all the open doors in the world won’t make up for an undesirable skill set or low levels of ability.
+A strong reputation will open doors without a need for traditional face-to-face networking, but all the open doors in the world won’t make up for an undesirable skill set or low levels of ability.
 The need for technologists to network becomes much less important as the ability to display work is increased.
 Your reputation, and in some cases just your code, can open doors as well.